drasi-project/drasi-platform/reactions/sdk/dotnet/Drasi.Reaction.SDK/README.md

  - Retrieving a configuration value from the Reaction manifest
  - Defining a custom per query configuration object
  - Parsing the per query configuration object from Yaml
- - Process change events form thw query
+ - Process change events from the query
  - Process control events (start, stop, etc.) from the query